 About a week later Robert’s wife Mary took the boots to pawnbroker John Moss and pledged them with him for 4s 6d.
 Almost immediately John passed them over to Inspector Brady and just as speedily the Inspector called on the Peppers, taking them both into custody.

 A week before the theft from Solomon’s kitchen, Robert had made a similar visit to the home of coalminer Samuel and Esther Riley in New Street.
-This time he left with an iron pot, an iron saucepan, and a coal pick — all these items were reclaimed by the Inspector from the Pepper’s home when he arrested the couple, and later identified by Esther Riley.
+That time he left with an iron pot, an iron saucepan, and a coal pick — all these items were reclaimed by the Inspector from the Pepper’s home when he arrested the couple, and later identified by Esther Riley.

 Robert was eventually prepared to ‘take the rap’ for the theft of all this ‘loot’ — his wife was ‘as innocent as a baby’ he claimed.
 He was believed and so Mary was released.